Batata Vada Recipe (Aloo Vada)

 Make the filling

-• When they begin to pop, add curry leaves and fry until crisp.
+- On a medium flame, heat oil in a pan and add mustard seeds.
+When they begin to pop, add curry and fry until crisp.
 Add ginger garlic and green chili paste.

-• Mix well and add potatoes and coriander leaves.
+- Add the crumbled potatoes and coriander leaves.
 Turn off the stove and mix everything well.
-Taste test and adjust salt.
+Taste test and adjust salt to your preference.
+Cool this and divide to 7 to 8 equal portions.
+Roll them to balls.

 How to make Batata Vada

-• When the oil is hot enough, add a tiny pinch of soda to the batter.
-Mix well.
-This is optional.
+- When the oil is hot enough, add a tiny pinch of soda to the batter and mix it well.

-• Drain them to a cooling rack.
+- Do not disturb them for 2 to 3 mins, until the batter becomes firm.
+Gently stir and fry until golden and crisp.
+Remove to a cooling rack.
 To fry the next batch make sure the oil is hot but not smoking hot.

 Notes

-2. If the batter is too thin the potato stuffing will come out while frying and mess up the oil. so make the right consistency.
+- If the batter is too thin the potato stuffing will come out while frying and mess up the oil.
+So it has to be of the right consistency.
+Check the video and pictures in the post.

 Video